Before you register your interest or apply for nomination, please ensure that you have read all relevant information for the pathway, including:

 • You must currently be living in Tasmania and intend to continue living in Tasmania.

-• Your dependents must not be living in another Australian state or territory.
+• Your dependants must not be living in another Australian state or territory.

 • You must genuinely intend to remain employed in your current industry for at least two years after nomination.